mwolson/emacs-shared/doc/tips.md

 Search
 ------

+* <kbd>C-c p s s</kbd> to search an entire project for a phrase as you type, using `ripgrep`
+  * <kbd>RET</kbd> to visit a result, or
-* <kbd>C-c p s s</kbd> to search an entire project for a phrase as you type, using `ripgrep` - use <kbd>C-c C-o</kbd> to move the results into a separate buffer. <kbd>r</kbd> within that buffer will allow you to start making changes to any text in that buffer, and <kbd>C-c C-c</kbd> applies the changes.
+  * <kbd>C-c C-o</kbd> to move the results into a separate buffer. <kbd>r</kbd> within that buffer will allow you to start making changes to any text in that buffer, and <kbd>C-c C-c</kbd> applies the changes.
-* <kbd>C-c p s r</kbd> to search an entire project and put the results in a buffer with links that can be visited - use <kbd>g</kbd> to refresh the buffer if you've changed it, which is useful for refactoring
+* <kbd>C-c p s r</kbd> to search an entire project and put the results in a buffer with links that can be visited
+  * <kbd>g</kbd> to refresh the buffer if you've changed it, which is useful for refactoring
+* <kbd>C-c p r</kbd> to search and replace a phrase throughout an entire project, asking you what to do with each match

-Finding definitions
+Finding Definitions
 -------------------

 When you're visiting a source code file, you can use these commands to navigate to the definition of the function that